-- Ceramic femoral heads are compatible only with the ICONACY i-Hip CS Acetabular Liners.
-Do not use ceramic heads with other acetabular liners. - Ceramic heads are compatible with ICONACY I-Hip and ICONACY i-Hip GT femoral stems. - A ceramic head should not be implanted if the head or the taper of the stem are possibly damaged (e.g., if the head is dropped, if the stem taper is scratched, or if the head and stem taper are assembled and disassembled). - The ICONACY i-Hip ceramic heads are composed of a new ceramic material with limited clinical history.
-Although mechanical testing demonstrates that, when used with polyethylene acetabular cups, the ceramic heads produce a relatively low amount of particulates, the total amount of particulate remains undetermined.
-Because of the limited clinical and preclinical experience, the long term biological effects of these particulates are unknown. - Implant selection is critical.
+- Implant selection is critical.
 The proper sizes must be used to obtain optimal stability and longevity of the components for total hip arthroplasty.
 Proper implant selection includes design, fixation and environmental variables including patient weight, age, bone quality and size, activity level and preoperative level of health, as well as the surgeon's experience and familiarity with the implants, instruments and surgical technique.
 Longevity and stability may be affected by these factors. - The following patient conditions tend to impose severe loading on the affected extremity and place the patient at higher risk of device failure: excessive weight, manual labor, active participation in sports, high levels of activity, falls, alcohol or drug addiction, or other disabilities.
 Other conditions can adversely affect the performance of the device and ultimate clinical results; they include osteoporosis and poor bone stock, metabolic disorders (diabetes), steroid therapy, tumors of supporting bone, and a history of general or local infections. - Excessive physical activity or trauma to the replaced joint may contribute to premature failure of the hip replacement by causing a change in position of the device, device fracture, and/or excessive wear.
-The patient should be informed that factors such as weight and activity levels may significantly affect device performance (see Patient Information section). - Do not substitute another manufacturer's device for any component of the ICONACY i-Hip.
+The patient should be informed that factors such as weight and activity levels may significantly affect device performance (see Patient Information section). - Do not substitute another manufacturer's device for any component of the I-Hip prosthesis system.
 Any such use could compromise the intended performance of the ICONACY device.

-The taper size of the femoral stem must be matched to the taper size of the femoral head.

-- The smaller sized femoral components are intended for patients with smaller intramedullary canals.
+The taper size of the femoral stem must be matched to the taper size of the femoral head. - The smaller sized femoral components are intended for patients with smaller intramedullary canals.
 The geometry results in a decrease in fatigue strength and load bearing.
 Patients with a high physical activity, poor bone quality, or who are overweight may not be suitable candidates for the smaller size stem. - The surgical and postoperative management of the patient must consider all existing conditions.
 Mental attitudes or disorders resulting in a patient's failure to comply with the surgeon's orders may delay postoperative recovery and increase the risk of adverse effects including implant or implant fixation failure.